rliebz/ghost/README.md

   assertions aren't set up correctly.
 - **Test output that knows your code**: Ghost uses AST parsing to read your source code and print out the most useful information for you.
-- **Assertions that can be negated, extended, and reused**: Easily write custom test assertions that are as simple to use as the built-ins.
-Every assertion can be used four different ways.
+- **Assertions that can be composed, extended, and reused**: Easily write custom test assertions that are as simple to use as the built-ins.
+Every assertion can transformed to express whatever you need to.

 ## Quick Start